drshahizan/software-engineering/project/project/sec02/beta/readme.md

 ## 1. Introduction:
-- Briefly explain the purpose and objectives of the project.
-- Describe the problem statement or the need the project aims to address.
-- Outline the significance and potential impact of the project.
+The purpose of our food ordering system is to provide a convenient and user-friendly platform for customers to place their food orders, eliminating the need for long queues and reducing waiting times.
+Our objective is to streamline the process of ordering food, ensuring efficiency and customer satisfaction.
+By leveraging technology, we aim to bridge the gap between restaurants and customers, making it easier for individuals to enjoy their favorite meals without the hassle of traditional ordering methods.

 ## 2. Methodology:
 - Describe the approach and methodologies utilized to tackle the project.